openhab/openhab-docs/_addons_bindings/insteon/readme.md

 Flipping this switch to "ON" will cause the modem to send a broadcast message with group=2, and all devices that are configured to respond to it should react.

-## 3-way Switch Configurations and the "related" Keyword
+## Channel "related" Property

 When an Insteon device changes its state because it is directly operated (for example by flipping a switch manually), it sends out a broadcast message to announce the state change, and the binding (if the PLM modem is properly linked as a responder) should update the corresponding openHAB items.
 Other linked devices however may also change their state in response, but those devices will *not* send out a broadcast message, and so openHAB will not learn about their state change until the next poll.
 One common scenario is e.g. a switch in a 3-way configuration, with one switch controlling the load, and the other switch being linked as a controller.
-In this scenario, the "related" keyword can be used to cause the binding to poll a related device whenever a state change occurs for another device.
+In this scenario, the "related" keyword can be used to have the binding poll a related device whenever a state change occurs for another device.
 A typical example would be two dimmers (A and B) in a 3-way configuration:

 ```